 Enables students to identify, understand, develop and articulate their key personal abilities in the context of their future career aspirations.
 Students will be given the opportunity to undertake an internship, volunteer, study abroad or take part in desk-based consultancy.
 Students will be invited to apply the concepts of personal and professional development to what they are experiencing outside the classroom in order to be better prepared for their personal and professional life.

 The final element of the programme is the dissertation, which provides students with the opportunity to create a business plan for their fashion related business or a consultancy project for the industry.

 Tuition fees need to be paid to the university however some students are eligible for tuition fee support.
 The fees and financial support that are relevant to you depend on where you lived before coming to university.

-All entry requirements listed here represent the requirements for entry to the programme that are normally sought.
-The Admissions Team may assess additional evidence to assess your eligibility however, depending upon your full academic/employment background.
+All entry requirements listed here represent the requirements for entry to the programme that is normally sought.
+The Admissions Team may assess additional evidence to assess your eligibility, however, depending on your full academic/employment background.

 Typical Entry Requirements